RaihanFerdy/Massive-Project-Neira-Sphere/README.md

 # Idea Background
 ## 1. Theme
-Theme: Sustainable Development Goals (SDGs) & environment
+Sustainable Development Goals (SDGs) & environment

 ## 2. Problem
-Problem: Difficulty in efficiently segregating recyclable and non-recyclable waste.
+Difficulty in efficiently segregating recyclable and non-recyclable waste.

 ## 3. Solution
-Solution: Developing an AI-based application capable of multi-class classification to distinguish between recyclable and non-recyclable waste.
+Developing an AI-based application capable of multi-class classification to distinguish between recyclable and non-recyclable waste.
 The model is trained on a diverse dataset of waste images to provide accurate classifications.
 This AI model will be integrated into the EcoSphere application, enabling users to classify waste by taking a photo with their mobile phone camera.